 Emily.
 It's hard not to root for her after all the Graysons have done to her father, and her by extension.
 Their actions, however, have led to Emily becoming a Tragic Monster who's bent on making sure they suffer, and she cares very little for collateral damage.
 At first, anyway.

 Tyler has a bit of this, when you remember that he's genuinely mentally ill (and when you find out that he only got violent because Emily was deliberately pushing him into a breakdown to get rid of him).

 The other Emily/Amanda is also not hard to sympathize with; she has a tendency to cause problems for Emily, but most of her actions seem motivated by a desperate fear of losing Emily (and later Jack).
 Given that it's heavily implied, if not outright stated, in her second episode that the entire reason Emily became her friend in the first place was for a convenient lackey, she's not really wrong to be afraid.

-Just Eat Gilligan: Aiden, who's propensity to do things without thinking means Emily's plans would probably got a lot smoother without him.
+Aiden, whose propensity to do things without thinking means Emily's plans would probably get a lot smoother without him.